mflowgen/mflowgen/README.md

 - Author : Christopher Torng
 - Date   : March 26, 2018

 Building VLSI implementations with millions of transistors is a tremendous challenge for computer architecture and VLSI researchers, and it is even more challenging to go beyond RTL to tape out fully functional silicon prototypes for use as research vehicles.
 One of the most challenging aspects of working with ASIC flows is managing the many moving pieces (e.g., PDK, physical IP libraries, ASIC-specific tools), which come from many different vendors and yet must still be made to work together coherently.
 Once an ASIC flow has been successfully assembled, it would be great to reuse it.
-Unfortunately, teams typically end up with little reuse since new designs may for example require slightly different ASIC flows, target different technology nodes, or use different vendors for physical IP.
+Unfortunately, teams typically end up with little reuse since new designs may for example require slightly different ASIC flows, target different technology nodes, or even use different vendors for physical IP.

 The Modular VLSI Build System is a set of ASIC tool scripts and makefiles for managing the moving pieces as well as a carefully designed set of policies for minimizing the friction when building new designs.
 The key idea is to avoid rigidly structured ASIC flows that cannot be repurposed and to instead break the ASIC flow into modular steps that can be re-assembled into different flows.
 We also introduce the idea of an ASIC design kit (ADK), which is the specific set of physical backend files required to successfully build chips, as well as a unified and standard interface to those files.
 A well-defined interface enables swapping process and IP libraries without modification to the scripts that use them.
-The ADK may include process technology files, physical IP libraries (e.g., IO cells, standard cells, memory compilers), as well as physical verification decks (e.g., Calibre DRC/LVS).
+Finally, this approach embraces plugins that hook into steps across the entire ASIC flow for customizing the flow in design-specific ways.

 --------------------------------------------------------------------------
 License
 --------------------------------------------------------------------------

 The Modular VLSI Build System is offered under the terms of the Open Source Initiative BSD 3-Clause License.
 More information about this license can be found here:

 - http://choosealicense.com/licenses/bsd-3-clause
 - http://opensource.org/licenses/BSD-3-Clause